Accommodation is payable on arrival

 The best of the Highlands

-From Edinburgh we travel west, passing the historic and imposing Stirling Castle, high on its volcanic rock, and on to a visit at the magnificent Doune Castle (which featured in the TV series Outlander & cult movie ‘Monty Python and the Holy Grail’).
+From Edinburgh we travel west, visiting the historic and imposing Stirling Castle, high on its volcanic rock.
+The castle has a must for anyone interested in Scottish History; it was once home to Mary Queen of Scots, with links to Robert the Bruce and William Wallace.
 From there we drive into the Highlands, past the lovely Loch Lubnaig and up through impressive Glen Ogle, stopping nearby for lunch and beautiful views of the surrounding scenery.

 After lunch we drive further into the Highlands, passing one of the most photographed castles in Scotland, Kilchurn Castle, jutting into beautiful Loch Awe and stunningly framed by the surrounding mountains.
 Then it’s on to Inveraray, a quaint small town built in the mid-18th century, on the shore of Loch Fyne.
 Explore the town and pick up some Highland souvenirs, or pay an optional visit to Inveraray Castle (April to October only), the historic home of the Duke of Argyll, chief of the Clan Campbell, which is set in large beautiful gardens overlooking Loch Fyne.